marschall/bigdecimal-storage/README.md

    * commonly has a footprint of 32 bytes
  * a 96 bit integer can hold a scale of up to 8 (4 bits) and a 84 bit mantissa
    * commonly has a footprint of 24 bytes
+ * conversion methods between a long and a 64bit big decimal with 6 decimal places